cloudevents/spec/spec.md

 of consistent metadata attributes tools and developers can rely upon to understand how to handle the event and its data.

-Context is designed to be delivered separately from the event data (e.g. in protocol headers or protocol specific attributes).
-This allows the context to be analyzed without having to deserialize the event data.
-The context can also be serialized with the event data (e.g. a JSON implementation may consist of one JSON object that contains both context and data).
+Context is designed such that it can be delivered separately from the event data (e.g. in protocol headers or protocol specific attributes).
+This allows the context to be inspected at the destination without having to deserialize the event data.
+The context MAY also need to be serialized with the event data for some use cases (e.g. a JSON implementation might use one JSON object that contains both context and data).

 ### namespace
 * Type: String